Havorahq/payrol/README.md

 ## Key Note:

 * In line with our roadmap, we are now incorporating TypeScript and Tailwind into our framework.
 This will slow down the implementation of new features as we focus on bringing V2 up to the level of V1 before introducing additional functionalities.

+## Current Features (Wormhole Integration)
+### Onboarding Requirement
+- **Metamask and Email (Verified)

+### Contract Creation Requirement
+- **Only a business or company can create a contract
+- **Email of the employee needs to be  provided when creating the contract

+### Payment Requirement
+- **Allowance needs to be granted to be able to transfer to the smart contract
+- **The amount (salary of the employee) must be present in wallet in USDT for the transfer transaction to go through.

+### WORMHOLE INTEGRATION
+- **Cross-chain functionality: The app implements a wormhole cross-chain swap, enabling seamless token transfers across blockchain networks.
+- **User-centric design: Both employers and employees can utilize this feature to convert their tokens into the platform's chain token before and after interaction, ensuring smooth and efficient transactions.

 ## Incoming Features